microsoft/pxt-calliope/docs/projects/banana-keyboard/make.md

 #### ~

-Grab a the orange with one hand.
+Grab the orange with one hand.
 With the fingers of your other hand, tap the banana to play sound.
 Your banana keyboard is ready!

 ## ~button /projects/banana-keyboard/code
 NEXT: beat box